+The term Squash, for the purposes of this constitution and club matters generally, includes the sports of Squash and Racketball.

 The purpose of the Section is to further the sports of Squash and Racketball within the Club.

-The term Squash, for the purposes of this constitution and club matters generally, includes the sports of Squash and Racketball.

 All financial matters are under the control of the Club, subject to agreed budgets and to any matters as may be delegated by the Warwick Boat Club General Management Committee to the Section from time to time.

 The Section is subject to its Constitution herein and its own Rules (insofar as they do not conflict with the Memorandum and Articles of Association of Warwick Boat Club Ltd, and any rules made by the Warwick Boat Club General Management Committee).